Codecademy/docs/content/c/concepts/data-types/data-types.md

   - 'paths/computer-science'
 ---

-In C, **data types** are units of value stored in memory through [variables](https://www.codecademy.com/resources/docs/c/variables).
+In C, **data types** are units of value stored in [memory](https://www.codecademy.com/resources/docs/c/memory-management) through [variables](https://www.codecademy.com/resources/docs/c/variables).
 Different kinds of data types determine their size and functionality.

 ## Static Typing

-C is a statically-typed language (such as C++ and Java) where variable types are known at compile time instead of the runtime.
+Like with C++ and Java, C is a statically-typed language where variable types are known at compile time instead of the [runtime](https://www.codecademy.com/resources/docs/general/runtime).
 In this case, types must be expressly indicated by the programmer.

 Data type classifications supported in C include the following: